-I think the reason people settle is because we’ve been taught to push down our dreams, to not think about what it is we really want and just take what we can get.
+People settle you’ve been taught to push down your dreams, to not think about what it is you really want and just take what you can get.
 When you were a kid you had all kinds of dreams.
 You thought everything was available to you.
 Anything you wished for, anything you dreamed of having and anything you wanted to become, was potentially there for the taking.

-By the time we become adults we’ve learned to be really good at shoving down our desires.
-We’re no longer thinking about what our dreams really are.
-Possibly we’ve settled in every single area of our lives.
+By the time you become an adult you’ve learned to be really good at shoving down your desires.
+You’re no longer thinking about what your dreams really are.
+Possibly you’ve settled in every single area of your life.

-So how do you make a shift to stop settling and create an ageless lifestyle?
+So how do you stop settling and create the life you really want?